-For impaired loans, LGD estimates take into account independent recovery valuations based on internal forecasts corresponding to anticipated economic conditions and individual company conditions.
+For impaired loans, LGD estimates consider independent recovery valuations based on internal forecasts corresponding to anticipated economic conditions and individual company conditions.
 In estimating the ECL on impaired loans that are individually considered not to be significant, CAE incorporates economic scenarios proportionate to the probability-weighted outcome and the central scenario outcome for non-stage 3 populations.